Learn ➜ Material Health Guides ➜ Fragrance Guide

 Fragrance Information

-When a company claims its scents are safe because they are IFRA-approved, it’s just not true.
+I’m a little skeptical about how useful IFRA is— they still allow benzophenone, methyleugenol and styrene in IFRA approved scents— all known carcinogens.
+When a company claims its scents are safe because they are IFRA-approved, it’s not necessarily true.
+I’d rather see more transparency and a list of what compounds make up the “fragrance.”
 However, because they do limit some of the most harmful chemicals, I still consider IFRA-certified fragrance slightly better than uncertified fragrance.

 Why are non-organic essential oils less healthy than organic ones?

 Non-organic essential oils come from non-organic plants, which are typically grown with pesticides and synthetic fertilizers.
-These remain in the final product, in some cases, numbering in the dozens.
+These remain in the final product.

 How do I know if a fragrance is synthetic?